The following information will help you get your feeds set up and running correctly.

 Feed file hosting

-The Waze content acquisition system automatically fetches all new or modified files in a particular directory or set of directories.
-To ensure that Waze retrieves the correct feed files, follow these guidelines when making your feeds available on your HTTP server:
+The Waze content acquisition system automatically fetches your feed data periodically.
+To ensure that Waze retrieves the correct feed file, make it available on your HTTP server.

 - We transfer the feed files using HTTPS with a SSL certificate to secure the data transfer.

-- You provide the login and password combination through the CCP portal.
+- You provide the login and password combination through Partner Hub.

-- The content acquisition system fetches data every 5 minutes.
-If your feed is updated significantly more frequently or less frequently than every 5 minutes, contact the Waze team so that we can adjust our polling periods to reflect your feed update cycle.
+- The content acquisition system fetches data every few minutes.
+If you have special requirements regarding the feed frequency, please contact the Waze team so that we can adjust our polling periods to reflect your feed update cycle.

 There are a number of tools available on the internet that can help you validate the structure of your XML feeds.
 These include, but are not limited to: